Star Wars Kid: In popular culture

 In 2006, comedian Stephen Colbert initiated a contest, the Green Screen Challenge.
 He presented a video of himself standing in front of a green screen, using a toy lightsaber to dramatically fight off imaginary foes in the fashion of the Star Wars Kid.
-Viewers were then invited to edit and enhance in their own way.
+Viewers were then invited to edit and enhance it in their own way.
 Viewers would then send their own videos into the show, on which the best would be featured.
 The contest culminated with an appearance by Star Wars creator George Lucas, who presented his elaborate version of the video, enhanced by Industrial Light and Magic.

-In "Weird Al" Yankovic's "White and Nerdy" Yankovic is seen at one point as Star Wars Kid, flailing a lightsaber.

-In Kevin Smith's movie Tusk, Wallace goes to Canada to try to meet Kill Bill Kid, a parody of Star Wars Kid.
+In "Weird Al" Yankovic's music video for "White and Nerdy" Yankovic is seen at one point as Star Wars Kid, flailing a lightsaber.
+In Kevin Smith's movie Tusk the main character (portrayed by Justin Long) goes to Canada to try to meet Kill Bill Kid, a spoof of the Star Wars Kid.
 In the episode "The Sky Guy" of the animated series Wander Over Yonder, the wizard character Neckbeard makes moves with a bo staff similarly to the Star Wars Kid.

-In the episode "The Joy" of the animated series The Amazing World of Gumball, the character Principal Brown videotapes himself in his office swinging a mop around, spoofing the Star Wars Kid - even telling another character to not let the tape get on the internet because "people's lives have been ruined by things like that", referencing the subsequent bullying.
+In the episode "The Joy" of the animated series The Amazing World of Gumball, the character Principal Brown videotapes himself in his office swinging a mop around, spoofing the Star Wars Kid—even telling another character to not let the tape get on the Internet because "people's lives have been ruined by things like that", referencing the subsequent bullying.

-The Star Wars Kid is featured as an easter egg in the Boston level of Tony Hawk's Underground 2.
-Upon finding him after jumping up into an apartment, he can be seen showing off his Jedi moves.
+The Star Wars Kid is featured as an easter egg in the Boston and Triangle level of Tony Hawk's Underground 2 and is also an unlockable Skater that is unlocked by beating Story mode on easy.
+In Boston upon finding him after jumping up into an apartment in the Boston level, he can be seen showing off his Jedi moves.
+In Triangle he is seen dancing on a table in front of multiple aliens.